Our Commitment To Social Responsibility

 We also maintain an Ethics Helpline to report a possible instance of wrongdoing.

 Supporting Our Team Members and Communities

 Chevron Renewable Energy Group wants and encourages our employees to be constructive citizens both at and outside of work.
 It is important to us that we are good stewards of our communities.

 We seek employee feedback on ways we can improve as an organization through initiatives like an annual survey and an employee-led wellness committee.
 We listen to our employees and take actions to evolve based on the results.
 This has led to improvement of our parental leave and support, expansion of our benefit options and development of a flexible work environment.
 We also maintain an engaged workforce through continuous learning with an internal training department and external training opportunities, designed to link employee career goals and business needs.
-We promote employee engagement with activities like photo contests to encourage people to get outside, hosting speakers on mental health, holding regular "coffee chats" on Zoom and putting together wellness bingo.
+We promote employee engagement with activities like photo contests to encourage people to get outside, hosting speakers on mental health, holding regular "coffee chats" and putting together wellness bingo.
 We also participated in Iowa's Top Workplace survey, which provided useful insight into employee sentiment and ultimately won us a Top Workplace Award.

 We support our communities with an employee-driven philanthropy committee that meets monthly to discuss organizations to support and corporate funds to allocate.
 Requests can be submitted using this form, and employees are encouraged to share causes of significance.
 Requests are evaluated for meeting our four philanthropy pillars — Safety/Health, Education, Environment, Underserved Communities — and other criteria such as proximity to our facilities and participant impact.